arafatm/arafatm.github.io/games/gtao.md

 The real meat and potatoes of this stage are something called VIP missions, this stage assumes you either have a kuruma or no kuruma but no buzzard.

-If you have a buzzard follow the VIP wave (Headhunter>Hostile Takeover>Headhunter>Sightseer>Repeat).
+If you have a buzzard follow the **VIP wave
+- Headhunter
+- Hostile
+- Takeover
+- Headhunter
+- Sightseer
+- Repeat**

 For others, the idea of this step is you want to do sightseer and headhunter, which are VIP missions that take around 5-10 minutes in cars.
 Both of these